iamFez/aosbornePortfolio/README.md

 After finishing my work term and graduating from NSCC I plan to take a short break before beginning my search for employment.
 In the meantime, I will continue to touch up my skills and study to take Microsoft Certified Solutions Associate (MCSA) exams 70-740, 70-741 and 70-742.

 ## Portfolio
 If you would like to see some of the work I have been involved with, then this is where you should start.
+My work has been categorized and contains accompanying descriptions of the content provided.

-If you would like to see some of my work in the Windows environment, go here:
+If you would like to see some of my work in the Windows environment, see [here](portfolio/Windows).

-If you would like to see some of my work in the Linux environment, go here:
+If you would like to see some of my work in the Linux environment, see [here](portfolio/Linux).

-If you would like to see some of my work with small to enterprise-level networks, go here:
+If you would like to see some of my work with small to enterprise-level networks, see [here](portfolio/Networking).

 ## Contact Me